-The historical phosphorus loading have contributed to phosphorus building up in the sediments.
-This phosphorus could be involved in internal loading in the lake.
+Historical phosphorus loading has contributed to phosphorus building up in the soils, wetlands, and lake bottom sediments.
+This phosphorus is still affecting the lake's water quality.
 Internal loading can be a hard problem to fix.
 The first thing to do is to reduce current phosphorus inputs, which the Big Swan Lake Improvement District has likely started doing due to their many improvement projects around the lake in the past few years.
 A treatment that can be looked into for internal loading is Alum treatment.
-This treatment only works in specific conditions and is more of a short-term treatment than a long-term treatment.
+This treatment only works in specific conditions and is more of a middle-term treatment than a long-term treatment.
 To read more about Alum treatment, visit: http://dnr.wi.gov/lakes/publications/documents/alum_brochure.pdf.